 - I have Greek yogurt in my biscuits.
 Another thing I refuse to eat plain is Greek yogurt.
 After years of blogging, the smell no longer makes me wretch.
 That being said, I don't know how people enjoy it.
 I promise you it makes sense in the biscuit recipe, and you won't taste it.

 Make ahead and freezer friendly chicken pot pie

 This dinner is already magical enough, but something that makes it even better is how well it freezes.
 I do recommend if you are making this ahead, add an extra cup of chicken broth.
 Don’t worry, it won’t affect the points.

 Thaw and add to a casserole dish.
-Heat at 350 for about 30 minutes (or until everything is heated through) then make and top with biscuits.
+Heat at 350 for about 30 minutes (or until everything is heated through and bubbling) then top with biscuits.
 Alternatively, you can top this with cooked puff pastry or ladle it over mashed potatoes.

 - 1 c frozen peas

 - 2 tbsp fresh thyme